On the non-perturbative bulk Hilbert space of JT gravity

 What happens when $S_0$ is finite, and we include non-perturbative effects?
 A complication is that we no longer have a unique geodesic on every geometry, so we might expect that a Hilbert space in terms of geodesic lengths no longer makes sense.\footnote{To avoid confusion, note that this is different from the baby universe Hilbert space \cite{Marolf:2020xie}. } Nonetheless, we can continue to define bulk `basis' states $|\ell\rangle$ by geodesic boundary conditions in the path integral.
-However, the inner product $\langle \ell'|\ell\rangle$ becomes non-trivial, computed by the path integral over all geometries bounded by a pair of geodesics of lengths $\ell,\ell'$; this idea was articulated before in \cite{Gao:2021uro}.
+The inner product $\langle \ell'|\ell\rangle$ now becomes non-trivial, computed by the path integral over all geometries bounded by a pair of geodesics of lengths $\ell,\ell'$; this idea was articulated before in \cite{Gao:2021uro}.
+In fact, this is the standard way to define a Hilbert space when preparing states at the path integral level.

 Our first main result is an expression for this inner product in terms of the microscopic data of the theory (which in AdS/CFT language we can think of as the dual quantum mechanics).
 In pure JT gravity, this data is simply the discrete spectrum $E_i$ ($i=0,1,2,\ldots$) of the Hamiltonian in the complete non-perturbative theory.
 For a superposition $|\psi\rangle = \int d\ell \,\psi(\ell) |\ell\rangle$ of geodesic states as above, we find

 where $\phi_E(\ell)$ are eigenfunctions of the Schr\"odinger Hamiltonian \eqref{eq:Hintro} (given explicitly in \eqref{eq:phiEl}).
 Thus, for example, the inner product between two states with fixed length is given by \be \langle \ell|\ell'\rangle = e^{-S_0}\sum_i \phi_{E_i}(\ell) \phi_{E_i}(\ell')\,. \ee